Bahnpfuschhochschule/bahnpfuschhochschule.github.io/docs/roadmap/2024/november.md

 - Many more new sound changes for you to find out
 - Improved throttle simulation
 - Implementation of the GSM-R!

+You can read more about the BR 612 Expansionpack [here](/projects/br-612-ep.md).

 ## Frankfurt Fulda EEP